301962

 When considering an investment in Allegro MicroSystems, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

 We cheer for everyone who's making the lives of others easier through technology, but in the case of Allegro MicroSystems, we'll be cheering from the sidelines.
 Although its revenue growth has been strong over the last three years, Wall Street expects growth to deteriorate from here.
-And while its gross margins are suggestive of good pricing power, the downside is its low free cash flow margins give it little breathing room.
+And while its gross margins are about normal for a semiconductor business, the downside is its low free cash flow margins give it little breathing room.
 On top of that, its mediocre ROIC suggests it has grown profits at a slow pace historically.

-Allegro MicroSystems's price-to-earnings ratio based on the next 12 months is 20.7x.
-While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.
+Allegro MicroSystems's price-to-earnings ratio based on the next 12 months is 33.3x.
+While we've no doubt one can find things to like about Allegro MicroSystems, we think there are better opportunities elsewhere in the market.
+We don't see many reasons to get involved at the moment.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.